pbogden/observable-jupyter-demos/docs/README.md

-A collection of demos using the very cool [observable-jupyter](https://github.com/thomasballinger/observable-jupyter), which creates a new approach to data visualiz with Python.
+A collection of demos using the very cool [observable-jupyter](https://github.com/thomasballinger/observable-jupyter), which enables a new approach to data visualization with Python.
 It uses [Observable notebooks](http://observablehq.com) to bridge the gap between JavaScript and Python!

 ## Observable Plot